 EDUC 121G How People Learn

 This course focuses on learning in formal and informal settings, examining the nature of intelligence and how to help personal learning and the learning of others.

 EDUC 122G Learning Sexualities

-ENGGEN 100G Technological Choices for the New Millennium
+ENGGEN 100G Technological Choices for the Future

 This course considers technological choices to support informed decision-making in the use of technology in modern society.